nathanbraun/nathanbraun-com/content/moneydb.md

 Also, the information we get is one particular facet, namely the *marginal* value of the resource.
 Marginal basically means "the next".
 Right now I have a house, with running water + a bunch of seltzers in the fridge.
-That's all very relevant for how I value a marginal bottle of water (not that highly).
+That's all very relevant for how I value a marginal bottle of water I might buy from the store (not that highly).

 Marginal value (or cost) exists on the producer side too.
 Each bottle of water costs something to make.
 If I need to build a giant water purifying plant,